 Sweetening

 Sweetening in the herbal tea is a completely personal decision.
-If it feels necessary for you to enjoy the benefits of the tea choose something more natural and nourishing like maple syrup or honey over white sugar.
+If it feels necessary for you to enjoy the benefits of the tea choose something more natural and nourishing like maple syrup or raw honey over white sugar.

 Manuka honey has been studied for its ability to fight colds, infections, and more.
 Consider adding just a bit of that to your tea to further add to its benefits.